 Recruiting Volunteers: Try to involve all members in the work of running the Chapter.
 Actively involve new members and avoid the natural tendency to rely on the same people year after year.
-Asking for volunteers at the meeting may not be as effective as a one-on-one request when the Chair can discuss why that volunteer is the best person for the task.
+Asking for volunteers at the meeting may not be as effective as a one-on-one request when the Chair can discuss why a volunteer is the best person for the task.
 For more information on volunteer recruitment, go to www.ieee.org/vol-recruit.

 Spread the Work Around: Asking a volunteer to put on a meeting or seminar may appear to be a daunting task.
-The work should be divided equally among the members such as: lining up speakers, publicity, registration and local arrangements for the meeting place and hotel accommodations.
+The work should be divided equally among the members such as: lining up speakers, publicity, registration and local arrangements for the meeting place.
 While it may be easier for the Chair to do all of these things, recruiting help from the membership will help strengthen the local organization and encourage participation.
+Forming a Chapter Steering Committee to generate meeting topics and ideas may be helpful, and enlist volunteers.
 For large events, a committee may be more appropriate than a single volunteer due to the workload.

 Motivate the Volunteers: Because there is no paycheck, what works in business does not always work for volunteers.
 Allow the volunteer to take ownership of a project and use their creativity in solving problems and issues.
 Although some volunteers may need to be told what to do in all cases, most will resent interference in the work they are doing, or do nothing for fear of making a mistake.
 Try to work towards a consensus among the volunteers rather than passing down a decision.
 Recognize that if the volunteer quits, the organization has lost a potential future leader and you may end up doing their work.
+Recognition of a completed project, no matter how small, can be a motivating factor for future help.
+Anything from a simple" Thanks for a great job" to a certificate of appreciation is a great motivation.